BlochLior/react-and-django-tutorial/frontend-react/src/test-utils/REFACTORING_TEMPLATE.md

 - Leverage existing utilities like `assertTextContent()` for whitespace handling
 - Don't import `screen` if using centralized assertion helpers
 - Ensure mock functions are properly reset between tests
+- **IMPORTANT**: Always import `waitFor` from test-utils if using async assertions
+- Use `renderComponent()` helper function for consistent component rendering
+- Group related test scenarios in `TEST_SCENARIOS` with descriptive names

 ## Refactoring Process
 1. Analyze current test file and identify custom features to test